solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-Now the gateway is secured through TLS.
+Now the application is securely exposed through TLS.
 To test the TLS configuration, run the following command to open the browser (note that now the traffic is served using https):

 ```
 /opt/google/chrome/chrome $(glooctl proxy url --port https)/productpage